DrosophilaGenomeEvolution/TrEMOLO/README.md

             PRESET_OPTION: ''
         TSD:
             SIZE_FLANK: 15  # flanking sequence size for calculation of TSD; put value > 4
+        LIFT_OFF:
+            FLANK_SIZE: 100000 # flank projected on each side of an integrated TE
+            MAX_GAP: 20000     # maximum accepted interval/overlap on the reference
         TE_DETECTION:
             CHROM_KEEP: "." # regular expresion for chromosome filtering; for instance for Drosophila  "2L,2R,3[RL],X" ; Put "." to keep all chromosome
             GET_SEQ_REPORT_OPTION: "-m 30" #sequence recovery file in the vcf